tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 You can query individual transactions from a batch through the Batch Payment Report API and the Report API.

-The response object contains a "code" property" indicating the success of the request.
+The response object contains a "code" property indicating the success of the request.
 This will be a number between 1 and 23, inclusive, where "1" indicates success.
 It has a "message" property with a description of the code.
-It also has a "process_date" property indicating the date that the batch will be sent to bank to begin processing.
+It also has a "process_date" property indicating the date that the batch will be sent to the bank to begin processing.

 ## Examples